Updated

 Police can prove that they had probable cause if:

-- the suspect commits a crime in the officer’s presence, or
+- you commit a crime in the officer’s presence, or

-- the officer had reasonable cause to believe that the suspect had committed a felony.9
+- the officer had reasonable cause to believe that you had committed a felony.9

 The officer’s belief is informed by what the officer knew, at the time of the arrest.10

-Victims of a false arrest have 4 legal options that they can pursue:
+If you are the victim of a false arrest, you have 4 legal options that you can pursue:

 - a complaint against the arresting officer with the police department,